-- The calculation of repayment of principal and interest notified by the lender or borrower is checked for accuracy against the amount calculated by the senior accountant responsible for Treasury Management. - The Senior Accountant calculates periodic interest payments of loans.
+- The calculation of repayment of principal and interest notified by the lender or borrower is checked for accuracy against the amount calculated by the senior accountant responsible for Treasury Management. - A senior accountant calculates periodic interest payments of loans.
 This is used to check the amount paid to these lenders.